Hornby5415/tipjar-base-miniapp/README.md

 The deployed contract supports creator registration and tipping functions.

 The MiniApp currently uses `registerCreator` as the confirmed onchain proof for poll publishing and voting.

+This approach is used because `registerCreator` is available on the deployed contract.

+The local contract source also includes poll helpers intended for a future redeploy:

+- `createPoll(question, optionA, optionB)`
+- `castVote(pollId, option)`
+- `getPoll(pollId)`